NDepend

 Here is the same example with deconstructing the object pat in the line var (name, birthDate) = pat; thanks to a new method name Deconstruct() :

-In this rewritten sample we can see that several lines of code can be saved when obtaining from an object several values within several local variables.
+In this revised example, we see that numerous lines of code can be conserved by extracting multiple values from an object into several local variables.
 Thanks to deconstruction this can be achieved in a single expression.

 If we decompile this example we can see that the C# compiler calls: pat.Deconstruct(out var name, out var birthDate);